This is our experience. Your experience may of course be different.

 We do Step 10 by ourselves as a constant practice, just as the AA Big Book suggests on page 84.
 But part of Step 10 is the discussion of our selfishness, dishonesty, resentment, and fear with someone else.
 Obviously, if we need to do this part of the Step, we have to interact with another person.

-The discussion part of Step 10 is not the exchanging of advice.
-Because we are beyond human aid ourselves, we don't know what we should do, much less what other people should do.
+The discussion part of Step 10 does not involve the offering or receiving of advice.
+After all, we practice Steps 10 and 11 constantly because we don't know what we should do ourselves, much less what other people should do.
 So the discussion consists in sharing our feelings, and then listening while the other person shares his or her feelings.

-In 12-Step meetings, by contrast, some people are inclined to offer advice, even if that's done using crosstalk.
-Practicing Step 10 in such a meeting may tend to encourage this kind of unwanted advice.
+In regular 12-Step meetings, by contrast, some people are inclined to offer advice, even if that's done using crosstalk.
+In our experience, neither crosstalk nor advice is useful in our practice of Steps 10 and 11.

 Here you'll find an example of Guidelines for small private groups.
 This was used to create, guide, and maintain one such small private group.